PoCInnovation/Workshops/software/10.Neo4j/SETUP.md

 > 💡 You can follow the [official documentation](https://direnv.net/docs/installation.html) to install the binary.

-You must add the following hook in your shell source :
+You must add the following hook in your shell source:

 ```shell
 # In .zshrc